PassiveLemon/blobsaver-docker/README.md

     <entry key="Generator" value="0x################"/>                                               - Your generator.
 Can be found using 3rd party tools.
     <entry key="Save in background" value="true"/>                                                    - Set this to true so the blobs get saved automatically in the background.
 ```

+### Other </br>
+If you are getting high CPU Iowait use, check and make sure the container is working properly.